ibm-cloud-docs/event-notifications/en-destination-cloud-object-storage.md

 1. For the target service, specify whether you want the authorization to be for all instances, only to a specific instance in the account, or instances only in a certain resource group.

-1. Select a role to assign access to the source service that accesses the target service.
+1. Select both the roles (Reader, and Object Writer) to assign access to the source service that accesses the target service.

 1. Click **Authorize**.